demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 - Remediates the incident by blocking malicious indicators and isolating infected endpoints.

 The Palo Alto Networks Cortex XDR - Investigation and Response pack enables the following flows:
+- [Lite Incident Handling](#lite-incident-handling) - A Lite Playbook for handling Palo Alto Networks Cortex XDR Incidents, which encompasses incident enrichment, investigation, and response for each incident.
 - [Device Control Violations](#device-control-violations) - Fetch device control violations from XDR and communicate with the user to determine the reason the device was connected.
 - [XDR Incident Handling](#xdr-incident-handling) - Compare incidents in Palo Alto Networks Cortex XDR and Cortex XSOAR, and update the incidents appropriately.
 - [AWS IAM User Access Investigation](#aws-iam-user-access-investigation) - Investigates and responds to Cortex XDR Cloud alerts where an AWS IAM user's access key is used suspiciously to access the cloud environment.
 - [Cortex XDR - Cloud Cryptomining](#Cortex_XDR_-_Cloud_Cryptomining) - Investigates and responds to Cortex XDR XCloud Cryptomining alerts.
 The playbook Supports AWS, Azure and GCP.

+## Lite Incident Handling
+This playbook is a lite default playbook to handle XDR incidents.
+The [Palo Alto Networks Cortex XDR - Investigation and Response](#palo-alto-networks-cortex-XDR---investigation-and-response) integration fetches Cortex XDR incidents and runs the [Cortex XDR Lite - Incident Handling](#cortex-xdr-lite---incident-handling) playbook.

+The playbook runs the ***xdr-get-incident-extra-data*** command to retrieve data fields of the specific incident including a list of alerts with multiple events, alerts, and key artifacts.

+The playbook uses the [Entity Enrichment Generic v3](https://xsoar.pan.dev/docs/reference/playbooks/entity-enrichment---generic-v3) sub-playbook which takes all the entities in the incidents and enriches them with the available products in the environment.

+Then the playbook uses the [Command-Line Analysis](https://xsoar.pan.dev/docs/reference/playbooks/command-line-analysis) sub-playbook to analyze the command line if exists to determine whether the command line usage was malicious or suspicious.

+The playbook also uses the [Cortex XDR - Get entity alerts by MITRE tactics](https://xsoar.pan.dev/docs/reference/playbooks/get-entity-alerts-by-mitre-tactics) sub-playbook to search for alerts related to the endpoint and to the username from Cortex XDR, on a given timeframe, based on MITRE Tactics.

+Based on the analysis and the investigation results, the playbook set the verdict of the incident.
+Whether the incident verdict is not malicious, the analyst decides whether the incident verdict is malicious or benign.

+Whether the verdict is set to malicious by the playbook or by the analyst's decision the playbook will perform remediation actions by isolating the endpoint and blocking all the indicators that were extracted from the incident either manually or automatically using the [Block Indicators - Generic v3](https://xsoar.pan.dev/docs/reference/playbooks/block-indicators---generic-v3) sub-playbook.
+After the remediation stage, the playbook will close the incident.

+Whether the verdict is set to Benign, the playbook will close the incident.

 ## Device Control Violations
 If a user connects an unauthorized device to the corporate network, such as a USB dongle or a portable hard disk drive, the connection creates an event in Cortex XDR.